Bridge over Saint Volodymyr Descent: Automobile trespassing

 On 17 June 2019, a Mercedes ML drove through the bridge despite the cars being banned from accessing a pedestrian zone.
 Police found the vehicle owner by a number plate and charged him with a 400 hryvnias fine.

 Another trespassing happened in February 2020.
 A group of young people listening to Russian rap in their car drove through the pedestrian bridge in the night while filming it on camera.

+Suicide attempts

+In the morning of 2 May 2024 a 30 years old woman tried jumping off the bridge, she was interrupted by the Municipal Guard officer and taken to the hospital.

+10 July 2024 a man jumped off the bridge and died instantly.